 - Always use a clean pad to apply the wax.
 Foam and microfiber work well, but they must be freshly washed to avoid rubbing dust and dirt into the paint and inflicting clear coat damage.

-- Always use a plush microfiber towel to buff the wax off.
+- Always use a good quality microfiber towel to buff the wax off.
 Never use any other type of cloth or fabric, because you again run the risk of scratching up your clear coat.

 - Make sure you apply the wax evenly in thin coats.
 Less is more when it comes to waxing.

-- Usually one coat of wax is enough, sometimes two can be beneficial, but any more than 2 coats of wax is pointless.
+- Usually one coat of wax is enough, sometimes two can be beneficial, but any more than 2 coats of wax is generally not going to add anything.

 Applying Waxes over Sealants or Coatings